pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 </a>

-All values on the heatmaps are minutes, not normalized horizontally nor vertically.
+Heatmaps represent confusion matrices[^confusion-matrix] normalized by rows ("Given a sleep stage detected by PSG, what was probability of NeuroOn to detect is as...?") and joint probability matrices[^joint-probability] which can give insight in the frequency of respective sleep phases.

 What's interesting, NeuroOn's staging algorithm never detected N1 sleep stage, which affected its total score.

 Accuracy[^accuracy] describes all sleep stages detected by NeuroOn compared to those detected by human in PSG signal.
 Average value of NeuroOn's accuracy from both nights is `0.65`, **putting it far below any requirements for medical usage.** It doesn't have to disqualify NeuroOn from personal use however.

-To illustrate how different NeuroOn's results are different from a purely random "coin toss", here's a bootstrapped analysis from the second night:
+To illustrate how different NeuroOn's results are different from a purely random "coin toss", here's a bootstrapped[^bootstrap] analysis from the second night:

 <a
     href="/images/18_neuroon_analysis_summary/accuracy_permutation_test.png"